The-Microservice-Dungeon/docs/docs/quickGuide/howToBuildAPlayer.md

     }

-Here you could also get a neighbours planet for your move command ;).
+Here you could also get a neighbour’s planet for your move command ;).

 Now your player should issue a REST Call to the Game Service.
-Bewere now you have to fill in `robotId`, and `planetId` here it is not clear, if `planetId` or `targetId` or both are reciving the planet uuid.
-Please test it out.
+Beware now you must fill in `robotId`, and `planetId`.
+The difference between `planetId` or `targetId` is that `targetId` is targeting robots and `planetId` is targeting the planet tile of the map.

 >**POST**